sciZer0/7/v/README.md

 After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are distributed as follows,

-* 0.15% of VTT is distributed for free among 30 Contributors of the U DAO
+* 0.01% of VTT is distributed for free among 30 Contributors of the U DAO
-* 99.85% of VTT is equally distributed for free among over **100,000,000 people** who become Voters (users).
+* 99.99% of VTT is equally distributed for free among over **1,000,000,000 people** who become Voters (users).

-Each Voter (user) receives about **0.1** VTT.
+Each Voter (user) receives about **0.01** VTT.

-Each Contributor receives 5,000 times more VTT than the Voter — namely, **500** VTT. *More about the special role of Contributors below.*
+Each Contributor receives about 3,333 (three thousand and three hundred and thirty three) times more VTT than the Voter does — namely, **33.33** VTT. *More about the special role of Contributors below.*

 This distribution mechanism provides the blockchain with an almost ideal Gini coefficient of nearly **0**.